Athletic Training Program Tuition & Fees

 Total tuition and fees start at $30,571 for Athletic Training students in 2022-2023.

 The Pacific University Financial Aid Office establishes a Cost of Attendance annually, which reflects an estimate of what we think it will cost you to attend Pacific for one year.
 The estimated cost of attendance reflects direct costs, such as tuition and other fees paid to Pacific University, as well as estimated indirect costs, such as books, transportation, or off-campus living, that may be expected while pursuing your degree.
 The estimated cost of attendance is used in determining students' financial aid eligibility and awards.

 Cost of Attendance Information

-**Many of your clinical educational experiences will be off campus and will require transportation (either carpooling or driving) to locations in Portland and surrounding areas.
+Many of your clinical educational experiences will be off campus and will require transportation (public transportation, carpooling or driving) to locations in Portland and surrounding areas.

 @NATA student membership is optional.
 However, membership enables student access to NATA resources to grow professionally and academically, and reduced rates for conference and BOC exam registration.

-Need-based aid in the form of grants, loans, work-study and other funding is available to those who demonstrate financial need.
+Need-based aid in the form of grants, loans, work-study, and other funding is available to those who demonstrate financial need.
 Not all students will receive all types of aid.
-For information and assistance, contact the Pacific University Office of Financial Aid.
+Ensure your financial aid eligibility by completing the Free Application for Federal Student Aid (FAFSA), and contact your financial aid counselor in the Office of Financial Aid for more information.

 Federal Direct Loans